About Dr. Greene

 Ross W. Greene

-is the originator of the Collaborative Problem Solving approach -- now called Collaborative & Proactive Solutions (CPS) -- which was first articulated in his acclaimed book, The Explosive Child.
+is the originator of the Collaborative Problem Solving approach -- now called Collaborative & Proactive Solutions (CPS) -- which was first articulated in his acclaimed book The Explosive Child.
 He was on the faculty at Harvard Medical School for over 20 years, and is now Associate Professor in the Department of Psychology at Virginia Tech.
 He is the founder and director of the non-profit, Lives in the Balance

 , which provides vast free resources on his model and advocates on behalf of behaviorally challenging kids and their parents, teachers, and other caregivers.
 He has authored numerous articles, chapters, and scientific papers on kids with social, emotional, and behavioral challenges and the effectiveness of the his model in helping them and their caregivers.
 His research has been funded by, among others, the Stanley Research Institute, the National Institute on Drug Abuse/National Institutes of Mental Health, the U.S. Department of Education, and the Maine Juvenile Justice Advisory Group.